» Business Program Home «

 This course is a study of the principles and practices of promotion for the business organization.
 Students will study the components and interrelationships of the promotional mix: personal selling, sales promotion, advertising, public relations and direct marketing.
 Topics include understanding the process and benefits of implementing an integrated marketing communication (IMC) strategy; analyzing the functional areas of the promotional mix; identifying how brand relationships are created and maintained; determining what impacts consumers and business buyer's decisions and building relationships through data management.
 (Prerequisites: None).
 (3 C/3 lect, 0 lab).

 This is a survey course which will provide the student with a basic understanding of the American legal system and its processes and an enhanced understanding of its affect on the modern global business environment.
-Topics include an introduction to American and international law, ethics and social responsibility, cyber law, litigation and alternative dispute resolution, administrative law, constitutional law, criminal law, torts, contracts, cyber crimes and torts contracts, consumer protection, intellectual property, employment relationships, and business formation.
-(Prerequisites: College level reading and writing skills or permission of instructor).
-(3 C/3 lect).
+Topics include an introduction to American and international law, ethics, litigation and alternative dispute resolution, administrative law, constitutional law, criminal law, torts, contracts, employment/labor law, consumer protection, intellectual property and real estate law.
+College level reading and writing skills are recommended for this course.
+(Prerequisites: None).
+(3 C).

 This course is an introduction and overview of statistics.
 Topics will include descriptive statistics, probability, sampling methods, confidence intervals, one and two sample tests of hypothesis, analysis of variance, and linear regression.
 Statistical calculators and software will be used extensively throughout the class.
 Emphasis is on application of statistical techniques and procedures for solving business-related problems, rather than mathematical theories.
 (Prerequisites: College level reading and MATH 0099).
 (4 C/4 lect).

 This course will help the student develop the relationship, product, customer, and presentation strategies of personal selling.
 This will include retail store salesmanship, outside sales, service and all other aspects of the selling profession.
-(Prerequisites: College level reading or permission of instructor).
-(3 C/3 lect).
+College level reading is recommended for this course.
+(Prerequisites: None).
+(3 C).

 This course is an introduction to the legal environment of doing business in cyber space.
 Topics include: Jurisdiction, intellectual property issues (international trademark & copyrights), business & financial issues (online contracting, taxation, and online securities offerings), social issues, security, computer crime, and international issues.
 Recommended Entry Skills/Knowledge: College-level English reading and writing.
 (Prerequisites: None).
 (3 C/3 lect).